Project Areas

 Agrivoltaics

 Regenerative agriculture can refer to many different things, but in general the focus is on soil health.
-Brian partnered with the New Mexico Healthy Soil Working Group and farmers at Los Poblanos Historic Inn & Organic Farm to host a field day for the public to demonstrate different methods of cover cropping as part of the Village of Los Ranchos Agrifutures Program.
-He is also a member of the National Associations of Conservation District's Soil Health Champion Network to help promote and demonstrate healthy soil pratices.
+Circle Two partnered with the New Mexico Healthy Soil Working Group and farmers at Los Poblanos Historic Inn & Organic Farm to host a field day for the public to demonstrate different methods of cover cropping as part of the Village of Los Ranchos Agrifutures Program.
+Circle Two is also a member of the National Associations of Conservation District's Soil Health Champion Network to help promote and demonstrate healthy soil pratices.
+Circle Two works on various projects at the Rio Grande Community Farm in Albuquerque to implement regenerative agriculture practices including growing small grains like barley using a no-till seed drill and building Johnson-Su bioreactors to produce high-fungal compost teas.